Climate change

 Green Climate Fund

-India EV Financing platform
+India EV financing platform

 GCF in India: Accelerating the transition to electric vehicles